Who We Are

 Kevin grew up in Mt.
 Pocono, PA, and received his bachelor's degree in electrical engineering from Penn State University.
 He worked for several years developing high power electronics in Pennsylvania before moving to Charleston in 2010, where he began working with a small company that specialized in ground penetrating radar and consulting for a few local startups.
 A need for change and a new challenge eventually brought him to the Heatworks' engineering team.
 In his free time, he loves to travel, and if he’s not somewhere new, you can find him building or fixing stuff around the house.

 Raised on a small island in the Caribbean, Jesse developed an early appreciation of water…and rum.
 After obtaining a Bachelor's of Science in mechanical engineering from University of Washington, he spent close to a decade involved in the design and manufacture of mobile devices.
 Looking for a change of pace from the typical corporate setting and an outlet for his interests in conservation and sustainability, Jesse joined the Heatworks team in 2017.
 In his free time, Jesse enjoys climbing, kiteboarding and camping.

 Weston Catron | Software Engineer

-Weston grew up in Greenville, SC, and started programming when he was 10 - developing websites, apps and countless other projects.
+Weston grew up in Greenville, SC, and started programming when he was 10 years old - developing websites, apps and countless other projects.
 He went to Furman University for one year before dropping out and moving to Charleston to work on his entrepreneurial ideas full time.
-After gaining a lot of experience in the startup scene and completing projects for various clients, Weston joined the Heatworks team in the fall of 2016.
+After gaining a lot of experience in the start-up scene and completing projects for various clients, Weston joined the Heatworks team in the fall of 2016.
 In what free time he has, he enjoys spending time with his girlfriend, playing guitar and dabbling in the local comedy scene.